mateo-castrillon/Coffee-Analysis/README.md

 Specifically, the code segments the beans and the analyzes shape (convex hull method) and darkness (hand made convolution).

 Defective beans are the ones with mechanical damage (irregular shape) OR dark spots on their surface, as seen in the images.

+The beans on the images are already manually sorted out, i.e. the results of the algorithm should be rejecting all beans except the ones present on the images labelled as "healthy".
+Of course the algorithm is not always 100% accurate, but still very close.

 ![img1](assets/readme_dark.png)